icecube/simweights/CONTRIBUTING.rst

 in the base of the simweights directory.

-The checks include isort, flake8, pylint, and mypy.
+The checks include isort, and mypy.
 Be sure that all checks pass before submitting a pull request.

 Tests